e0/brink/docs/_build_html/_sources/handlers.txt

 WebSocket handlers
 ------------------

 Writing handlers for WebSocket connections in Brink is surprisinigly easy.
-Unlike regular handlers, WebSocket handlers will receive to arguments.
+Unlike regular handlers, WebSocket handlers will receive two arguments.
 The regular ``request`` object and a special WebSocketResponse object.

 ::